RobertFischer/CleanSweep/README.md

-PhantomFinal
+CleanSweep
 ============

-Finalization substitute based on a PhantomReference queue.
+Finalization substitute and cache assistance based on a reference queues and the Java `Executor` concurrency structure.

 Proper Usage
 -------------